Top of main content

 9. What will happen to my outstanding credit card debt?

 In most cases, credit card debt is the responsibility of the borrower.
-This applies to many countries and regions, such as the UK, Canada, Australia, Singapore, Hong Kong SAR, India, Malaysia, South Africa, the UAE, Bermuda, and the US (except in community property states, such as California and Alaska, where spouses can share both assets and debt).
+This applies to many countries and regions, such as the UK, Australia, Singapore, Hong Kong SAR, India, Malaysia, South Africa, the UAE, Bermuda, and the US (except in community property states, such as California and Alaska, where spouses can share both assets and debt).

 Your relatives won't have to pay for your debt personally unless you share an account or have co-signed a credit card application with them.